 - Approaching footfalls have been heard.

 The island was named after a local Dakota woman, Grey Cloud Woman.
 The history of Grey Cloud Island dates back to the Native Americans and Woodland burial mound-builders from about 100 BC to 600 AD.
-According to the Washington County History Guide (WCHG), the island has the "largest concentration of mounds in the county."
+The island has the "largest concentration of mounds in the county."
 Due to the burial mounds, the island is considered sacred ground by most Native Americans.

 The only known Indian village in Washington County was located on the island.
 A small channel, Grey Cloud Slough, separates the island from the "mainland."
 Sparsely populated, WCHG reports that since the 1990s, the land forming the island has shrunk from 3,800 acres to 2,000 acres due to water levels rising.